 A 2009 study comparing a low-fat diet to a very-low-carb diet in people with metabolic syndrome found that the very-low-carb diet was more effective at reducing many cardiovascular health markers, including the following:15

 - Decrease in body fat and abdominal fat

 - Decrease in triglycerides

 - Lower blood glucose levels

 The fact that so many risk factors remain stable or improve with carb restriction – even if LDL cholesterol levels increase – demonstrates the importance of not viewing any one value in isolation.
 Instead, it may be better to look at the body as a whole system.

-Moreover, although other experts in the field disagree, the authors of a recent comprehensive review of major studies on heart disease concluded that elevated LDL cholesterol should not be considered a causal factor.15
+Moreover, although most experts in the field disagree, the authors of a recent comprehensive review of major studies on heart disease suggest that elevated LDL cholesterol should not be considered a causal factor.16

 Dr. Dayspring, however, urges caution.
 In his paper “Lipidaholics Anonymous Case 291: Can losing weight worsen lipids?” he states:

 “The advocates of low-carb diets say there is no study showing harm of elevated LDL-P and LDL-C in patients who have eliminated or drastically reduced their insulin resistance and inflammatory markers by low carbing.
 That is true, but what they want to ignore is that there is no data anywhere that shows they are an exception.”